meghnathomas/MAGNets/README.rst

 Overview
 --------

-MAGNets is a Python package designed to perform the reduction and aggregation of water distribution network models.
+MAGNets (Model AGgregation and reduction of water distribution Networks) is a Python package designed to perform the reduction and aggregation of water distribution network models.
 The software is capable of reducing a network around an optional operating point and allows the user to customize which junctions they would like retained in the reduced model.

 Installation: Stable release
 --------